 From the yard, one can see entire deck and staples being removed.

 Showing view of vertical 2 by 4 with some maroon paint color where screen was stapled into wood.
 Previously, these areas were covered with wood trim to hide the stapled areas.
 A little corner of the old screen is still visible on the upper edge of the photo.
-Also, there are a few gaps to be filled with wood in order to back the installation of the new plastic track screen frames of the "Screen Tight" - Porch Screening System which we picked up at Home Depot.
-One of these gaps is behind the leaning 2 by 4 at the bottom of the picture and are shown more clearly later.
-The gap is the space from the bottom of the railing's bottom rail to the top of what I will call the sill plate.
+Also, there are a few gaps to be filled with wood in order to back the installation of the new plastic track, or base of the "Screen Tight" - Porch Screening System which we picked up at Home Depot.
+One of these gaps is behind the leaning 2 by 4 at the bottom of the picture and the gaps are shown more clearly later.
+Here the gap is the space from the bottom of the railing's bottom rail to the top of what I will call the sill plate.
 It is about 1.75 inches, and if left as a gap, it would allow mosquitos and flies to get in around the plastic screen frame.

 Showing corner 4x4 post and baseboard (or sill plate) decay under staples.
 All these maroon painted areas had stapled screen with white painted wood trim nailed over them to conceal the staples.